darin-l/express-go/README.md

 # Go-Express Web Framework

-Go-Express is a express(node) like web framework written in Go.
+Go-Express is a express(node)-like web framework written in Go.

 ## Contents